A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Lower bounds

-Assume that in the setting of Lemma \ref{lemm:milb}, we lift the prefix-free constraint in Assumption \ref{cs:constraint2} as applied to the virtual codeword $\rs{c}_{t}$, but that we require that the virtual codec be lossless with respect to the shared SI at time $t$.
-In other words, we just require that for all for all realizations of $(\rs{a}^{t-1},\rs{d}^t,\rs{u}^{t-1})$ the virtual encoding function $C_{{a}^{t-1},{d}^t,{u}^{t-1}}: \{0,1\}^{*}\rightarrow \{0,1\}^{*}$ is bijective.
-The bound (\ref{eq:converse2}) becomes where (\ref{eq:thetaDefVerdu}) follows from \cite[Equation (13)]{verduVariableLength} and (\ref{eq:subsequentstep}) follows from (\ref{eq:converse2})-(\ref{eq:defmi2}) and the fact that $\theta^{-1}$ is increasing.
-Likewise, under Assumption \ref{cs:constraint1}, relaxing the prefix-free constraint gives Let $R_{t} = I(\rs{a}_{t};\rs{x}^{t}|\rs{a}^{t-1},\rs{d}^{t},\rs{u}^{t-1})$.
-By the convexity of $\theta^{-1}$ and Jensen's inequality, taking the time average gives where (\ref{eq:usedidef}) is the definition of directed information and (\ref{eq:fromthedpi}) follows from the fact that $\theta^{-1}$ is increasing and the DI data processing inequality in Lemma \ref{lemm:didpi}.
-Thus, if the prefix-free constraints in either Assumption \ref{cs:constraint1} or \ref{cs:constraint2} are relaxed, we have In the following section, we motivate a rate-distortion optimization that seeks a policy which minimizes the time-average directed information lower bound from (\ref{eq:converse_thm}) subject to constraints on control performance.
-Since $\theta^{-1}$ is increasing and convex, (\ref{eq:noasconverse}) demonstrates that this optimization is meaningful even if the prefix-free constraints are relaxed.
+Assume that in the setting of Lemma \ref{lemm:milb}, we lift the prefix constraints and simply assume that $\rs{a}_{t}\in\{0,1\}^{*}$ for all $t$.
+Let $\rs{c}$ be a discrete random variable.
+By \cite[Equation (13)]{verduVariableLength}, if the support of $\rs{c}$ is mapped bijectively to the set of finite-length binary strings, the expected length of the string is greater than or equal to $\theta^{-1}(H(\rs{c}))$.
+Assume fixed sensor/encoder and decoder/controller policies.
+As $\rs{a}_{t}$ is already a finite-length binary string, we have via \cite[Equation (13)]{verduVariableLength} Since $\theta^{-1}$ is increasing, we have by (\ref{eq:converse1condred})-(\ref{eq:defmi1}) that Combining (\ref{eq:thetaDefVerdu}) and (\ref{eq:subsequentstep}) gives the lower bound $\mathbb{E}[\ell(\rs{a}_t)] \ge \theta^{-1}\left(I(\rs{a}_{t};\rs{x}^{t}|\rs{a}^{t-1},\rs{d}^{t},\rs{u}^{t-1})\right)$, which applies when prefix constraints are relaxed.
+Let $R_{t} = I(\rs{a}_{t};\rs{x}^{t}|\rs{a}^{t-1},\rs{d}^{t},\rs{u}^{t-1})$.
+By the convexity of $\theta^{-1}$ and Jensen's inequality, taking the time average gives where (\ref{eq:usedidef}) is the definition of DI and (\ref{eq:fromthedpi}) follows from the fact that $\theta^{-1}$ is increasing and the DI data processing inequality in Lemma \ref{lemm:didpi}.
+Thus, if the prefix constraints in either Assumption \ref{cs:constraint1} or \ref{cs:constraint2} are relaxed, we have The next section motivates a rate-distortion optimization seeking to minimize the time-average DI lower bound from (\ref{eq:converse_thm}) subject to constraints on control performance.
+As $\theta^{-1}$ is increasing and convex, (\ref{eq:noasconverse}) makes this meaningful even when prefix constraints are relaxed.